Thesineo/sincos-R-Programming/README.md

 # sincos
-Predecitve model for Stock Return forecastor predection for top technical firms in UK listed on London Stock Exchange
+Predecitve model for Stock Return forecast (future prediction) for top technical firms in UK listed on London Stock Exchange
 #ARIMA Model
 install.packages("quantmod")
 library(quantmod)
-# Input the Stock Variables for required firms predective analysis (SGE.L,SN.L,BA.L,CCC.L,GNS.L,QQ.L,FLTR.L,RWS.L,SPT.L,SXS.L)
+# Input the Stock Variables for required firms predective analysis (SGE.L,SN.L,BA.L,CCC.L,GNS.L,QQ.L,FLTR.L,RWS.L,SPT.L,SXS.L) ( This is the Dataset, that will change accordingly when you input different Stock symbols or ticker symbols  of Respective companies and you can also change the time set )
 data<-getSymbols("SN.L", src = "yahoo",from=as.Date("2015-01-01"),to=as.Date("2022-12-31"),auto.assign = FALSE)
 #Daily Data
 data